cucumber/docs/content/cucumber/running-features.md

 ## Using the Gem's `cucumber` Command

-Assuming you've installed cucumber as a gem, run this at a command prompt to see the options for running Features:
+Assuming you've installed Cucumber as a gem, run this at a command prompt to see the options for running Features:

 ```
 cucumber --help